TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 It is enabled by setting, along with TOAST Logger initialization.
 In order not to send crash logs, CrashReporter must be disabled.

+> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log&Crash Search console.
+> User ID setting can be checked in [Getting Started](./getting-started-ios/#set-userid).

 #### Enable CrashReporter
 ```objc
 // CrashReporter Enable Configuration